Berger's sphere: Berger–Cheeger perturbations

-The Hopf fibration S^{3} → S^{2} is a principle bundle with structure group U(1).
+The Hopf fibration S^{3} → S^{2} is a principal U(1)-bundle.
 Furthermore, relative to the standard Riemannian metric on S^{3}, the unit-length vector field along the fibers of the bundle form a Killing vector field.
 This is to say that U(1) acts by isometries.

 In greater generality, consider a Lie group G acting by isometries on a Riemannian manifold (M, g).
 In this generality (unlike for the specific case of the Hopf fibration), different orbits of the group action might have different dimensionality.
 For this reason, scaling the tangent directions to the group orbits by constant factors, as for the Berger spheres, would produce discontinuities in the metric.
 The Berger–Cheeger perturbations modify the scaling to address this, in the following way.

 Given a right-invariant Riemannian metric h on G, the product manifold G × M can be given the Riemannian metric th ⊕ g.
 The left action of G on this product by x⋅(y, m) = (y x^{−1}, xm) acts freely by isometries, and so there is a naturally induced Riemannian metric on the quotient space, which is naturally diffeomorphic to M.